October 11, 2022

 THE FINAL 100 KM

-The morning was punctuated by one big climb, but then it was mostly just relaxed walking thought relatively flat, open country.
+The morning was punctuated by one big climb, but then it was mostly just relaxed walking through relatively flat, open country.

 Somewhere along the way, I passed an older couple out walking on one of the country roads.
 These folks weren’t pilgrims.
 They were well into their seventies, and neither one of them looked to be more than about five feet tall.
 Yet they were just the most adorable duo ever, and I loved seeing them out walking at their age!